leonism/Breast-Cancer/README.md

 This article invites you to venture beyond the realms of `digital marketing` and `media investment` into the captivating world of `healthcare`.
 Did you know that cancer is the second leading cause of death globally, accounting for approximately 9.6 million deaths in 2018, according to the [WHO](https://www.who.int/news-room/fact-sheets/detailcancer#:~:text=Cancer%20is%20the%20second%20leading,-%20and%20middle-income%20countries.).
 This staggering statistic underscores the urgent need for innovative solutions in early detection and treatment.

-Join me as we explore how machine learning can be a game-changer in predicting breast cancer symptoms.
-Well utilize a comprehensive dataset from [UCI](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29), generously provided by academicians, to build our predictive model.
+Join me as we explore how machine learning can be a game-changer in predicting breast cancer symptoms. we'll utilize a comprehensive dataset from [UCI](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29), generously provided by academicians, to build our predictive model.

-To bring this vision to life, well employ powerful Python libraries like [Pandas](https://pandas.pydata.org/), [Seaborn](https://seaborn.pydata.org/), and [Scikit-learn](https://scikit-learn.org/).
+To bring this vision to life, we'll employ powerful Python libraries like [Pandas](https://pandas.pydata.org/), [Seaborn](https://seaborn.pydata.org/), and [Scikit-learn](https://scikit-learn.org/).
 These tools will help us explore, clean, and visualize data, ultimately leading to a robust machine learning model.
 Ready to embark on this exciting adventure?
-Lets break it down into manageable steps:
+Let's break it down into manageable steps:

 1.  **Loading Libraries**
 2.  **Data Exploration**